Drete457/password-management/readme.md

 ### Security Features
 - **Local Storage**: Data stays only on your computer
-- **Browser Encryption**: IndexedDB uses Chrome's native encryption
+- **Extension Storage**: Chrome's extension storage with native security
 - **No Sync**: Data is not sent to external servers
 - **Password Generator**: Automatic creation of strong passwords